-- (36) In order to allow for a further increase of its resources, participation in the EFSI should be open to third parties, including Member States.
-Other third parties such as regional governments, national promotional banks or institutions, regional banks or public agencies owned or controlled by Member States, private sector entities, and entities outside the Union, should also be able to contribute directly to the EFSI subject to the agreement of the Steering Board.
-A third party's participation in the EFSI should not confer upon that third party membership in the Steering Board or any other right concerning the EFSI governance structure. - (37) This Regulation should not preclude entities that manage projects within the Union from establishing or enhancing cooperation with third-country partners. - (38) The EFSI should have the possibility of supporting private fund structures, such as European Long-Term Investment Funds (ELTIFs).
-ELTIFs that comply with the requirements of Regulation (EU) 2015/760 of the European Parliament and of the Council 1 focus on long-term asset classes which allows them to play a role in providing a complementary vehicle for delivering public or private/public investments to the wider economy.
-By virtue of their investment policies, ELTIFs can fulfil their designated role as a priority tool to accomplish the Investment Plan.
+- (36) In order to allow for further increase of its resources, participation to the EFSI should be open to third parties, including Member States.
+Other third parties such as regional governments, national promotional banks or institutions, regional banks or public agencies owned or controlled by Member States, private sector entities and entities outside the Union may also contribute directly to the EFSI subject to the agreement of the Steering Board.
+A third party's participation in the EFSI should not entail membership in the Steering Board or any other right concerning the EFSI governance structure. - (37) The EFSI should have the possibility to support private fund structures, such as European Long-Term Investment Funds (ELTIFs).
+ELTIFs that comply with the requirements of Regulation (EU) 2015/760 of the European Parliament and of the Council 10 focus on long-term asset classes which allows them to play a role in providing a complementary vehicle for delivering public or private/public investments to the wider economy.
+By virtue of their investment policies, ELTIFs can fulfil their designated role as a priority tool to accomplish the Investment Plan for Europe set out in the Commission communication of 26 November 2014.
 The Commission should prioritise and streamline its processes for all applications by ELTIFs for financing from the EIB.